 We pay base salaries to our U.S.-based executives on a bi-weekly basis.
 Mr. KyuHyun Kim is paid monthly.
-The primary purpose of base salaries at Amkor is to provide a stable source of income in order to attract key executives.
+The primary purpose of base salaries at Amkor is to provide a stable source of income in order to attract and retain key executives.
 We also use base salary increases to reward high performing executives and to recognize increases in the scope of an individual's responsibilities, as applicable.
 We seek to set base salaries at a level that is sufficient to be attractive to current and prospective executives.
-The primary factors we consider when setting base salaries include the experience and expertise of the individual, the value of the position to our organization and ongoing strategy, internal equity considerations, and the input of our Chief Executive Officer, James J. Kim.
-Our Chief Executive Officer's compensation for 2007 was determined by the Compensation Committee based on the value of Mr. Kim's strategic guidance and leadership of our company.
+The primary factors we consider when setting base salaries include the experience and expertise of the individual, the value of the position to our organization and ongoing strategy, the competitive market environment, internal equity considerations, and the input of our Chief Executive Officer, James J. Kim.
+Based on these factors, the Compensation Committee reviewed and approved the 2008 base salary levels for our executive officers.
+Our Chief Executive Officer's compensation for 2008 was determined by the Compensation Committee based on consideration of compensation data from companies in our industry and the value of Mr. Kim's strategic guidance and leadership to our company.